-“Is My School a Better School BECAUSE I Lead It?”
+*NEW* – “Is My School a Better School BECAUSE I Lead It?”

 In this empowering workshop for principals and assistant principals, Principal Kafele will challenge each participant to examine their own leadership identity, mission, purpose, and vision as the leader of their school, which will include discussions on whether or not they have in fact determined their leadership identities, missions, purposes and visions.
 Principal Kafele will also engage participants in a very difficult conversation about their perceived worth and value to their school communities within their various leadership roles.
 The entire workshop is highly engaging and interactive.
 It promises to inspire principals and assistant principals to think deeply and critically about their roles as leaders of their schools and whether or not their schools are better schools because they are the leaders of them.
 As Principal Kafele states in his opening, “My intent is to create discomfort, tension and uneasiness in the room.
 Inspiration lasts for a few hours.
 Discomfort, tension and uneasiness endure until they are corrected.”

 The INTENTIONALITY of School and District Leadership Effectiveness